It is our passion and ambition to help you establish your European

 LEGAL WAY IN EUROPE

-We can give you extensive and detailed knowledge and experience
+We give you detailed knowledge and experience of regional

 OUR LOCAL KNOWLEDGE

-European IP professionals.
-We are a European 'one-stop' solution providing extensive local knowledge and expertise
+We are a European 'one-stop' solution, providing extensive local knowledge and expertise to entrepreneurs

 ACT IN RAPIDLY

-It is getting harder and harder to obtain and manage IP in Europe.
-Furthermore,
+It is getting harder to obtain and manage IP in Europe.
+The centralized European